duykhoa/SaigonTraveler/README.md

 Welcome To Saigon!
 This guide is inspired by [the Singapore guide](https://github.com/rubysg/singapore), Saigon version

-*Saigon and Ho Chi Minh city are the same, however, people prefer to call it as Saigon*
+*Saigon and Ho Chi Minh city are the same, people prefer to call it as Saigon*

 `TODO: update table of content`